longyuxi/dew-lover/README.md

 - (10/23/2020) Downloaded, built samtools, bcftools and htslib 1.11 and added their bin folder to $PATH.
 - (10/23/2020) Uploaded Hector's paper.
 - (10/24/2020) Included VS Code tutorial to connect to VM
 - (10/24/2020) Moved all the tools to the Git repository.
 Might consider deleting the source file and only keep the executables if we run out of space in this repository.
+- (10/27/2020) Hector uploaded all the data into the Data folder.
+- (10/27/2020) Added data/* to .gitignore.
+Also added a generate_file_tree.sh that can generate a directory tree file for the data folder.